shhyou/bain-cs111-web-fork/pages/syllabus.md

 These exercises will be graded via an autograder (computerized grading machine) as well as checked for plagiarism against other students' (including from past quarters) solutions, online solutions, and a large database of course content.

-You may submit the assignments up to 48 hours late with a 10% penalty per 24-hours.
+You may submit these assignments up to 48 hours late with a 10% penalty per 24-hours.
-### Mini-quizzes

-These will be short quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
-For those that complete the Mini-Quiz in class, you will receive full credit for your attendance and full participation.
-If you choose to complete the Mini-Quiz remotely, you will need to complete the Canvas version of the quiz within 48 hours of your scheduled class time.
-For Mini-Quiz 1, you MUST be in attendance in order to receive credit.

-If you attended class but for some reason were marked absent, [you can fill out this Attendance Petition Form](https://forms.gle/nyx6FLZM8xZsn6w26).

 ### Ethics Modules